Taming the noise, one plate at a time

 2. Whisk the eggs with a whisk or in a stand mixer with a whisk attachment with the sugar and vanilla till well combined and pale

 4. Whisk gently continuously over the gently simmering water until thickened and coats the back of a spoon.
 It should take around 20 minutes.
-This is the hardest part of this recipe, making sure you don’t overcook the lemon mixture
+This is the hardest part of this recipe, making sure you don’t overcook the lemon mixture.
+The filling should hold a line drawn with your finger (the “spoon test”).

-5. Once thickened, whisk in the cold unsalted butter, a few cubes at a time until fully incorporated
+5. Once thickened, whisk in the cold unsalted butter, a few cubes at a time until fully incorporated.
+The filling should be thick, smooth, and pourable — not runny like yogurt, but not firm like whipped cream.

 6. Pass the mixture through a sieve to remove any lumps and the zest